jackocnr/intl-tel-input/README.md

 **allowDropdown**
 Type: `Boolean` Default: `true`
 Whether or not to allow the dropdown.
 If disabled, there is no dropdown arrow, and the selected country is not clickable.
 Also, if showFlags is enabled we display the selected flag on the right instead because it is just a marker of state.
+Note that if `separateDialCode` is enabled, `allowDropdown` is forced to `true` as the dropdown is required when the user types "+" in this case.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--allowdropdown) (using the React component).

 **autoPlaceholder**
 Type: `String` Default: `"polite"`